BookerLoL/LearnConceptsInJava/src/main/java/optimizing/code_optimizations.md

   - Java 9, almost equal performance
   - Java 13, faster
 - ### Try upgrading Java versions

   - Newer Java versions tend to have better optimized code changes

+- ### toArray(new T[0])

+  - This is more optimal in all regards at least for Java 8+
+  - Due to no zero initialized, 2 native calls optimized together

+- ### There are type checks for String and other Object arrays

+  - `Object[] faster = new Object[size]` does not go through type checks, thus faster

+- ### Preallocate the exact space you need if it exceeds default size of collections
+  - Many buffers come in with default small sizes
+    - every single type it grows larger, has to realloc, this adds up
+- ## Hardware matters
+  - hitting cache vs not hitting cache most of the time can cause poor performance
+  - This is why linked list is not as performance as array lists in practice due to memory when reading sequentially
+    - **Contiguous compact memory**
+      - easier to pre-fetch next memory